wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 Covert channel analysis is introduced at B2 and above.

+Security controls from requirements:

+### Common Criteria

-ISO 15408 2005 = Common Criteria on TOE (Target of Evaulation) for Security Target report satisfies independently verified by NIAP (National Information Assurance Partnership) to
+ISO 15408 2005 = Common Criteria on TOE (Target of Evaluation) for Security Target report satisfies independently verified by NIAP (National Information Assurance Partnership).

-"compliant" instead of previous EAL (Evaluation Assurance Levels) 1 - 7 highest: REMEMBER:
+Previous EAL (Evaluation Assurance Levels) 1 - 7 highest: REMEMBER:
+   * EAL1 = Functionally tested
+   * EAL2 = Structurally tested
+   * EAL3 = Methodically tested and checked
+   * EAL4 = <strong>Methodically designed</strong>, tested, and reviewed
+   * EAL5 = Semi-formally designed and tested
+   * EAL6 = <strong>Semi-formally verified</strong>, designed, and tested
+   * EAL7 = <strong>Formally</strong> verified, designed, and tested
+   <br /><br />

+Now "compliant" levels instead:
-   1. A user wants the system to operate but ignore security threats.
+   1. Users want the system to operate but ignores security threats.
    2. Developers use good design practices but security is not a high priority.
    4. Security configuration is based on good commercial development.
 This level is the common benchmark for commercial systems, including operating systems and products.
    5. Security is implemented starting in early design.
 Provides high levels of security assurance.